Particular/docs.particular.net/samples/msmq/msmqtosqlrelay/sample.md

 snippet: receive-from-msmq-using-native-messaging

-When a message arrives at the queue, the body and the header of the message is extracted and [using the SQL Client API](/transports/sql/operations-scripting.md), the information is stored in the SQL table, `SqlRelay`.
+When a message arrives at the queue, the body and the header of the message is extracted and the information is stored in the SQL table, `SqlRelay` [using the SQL Client API](/transports/sql/operations-scripting.md).

 snippet: read-message-and-push-to-sql

 ## SqlRelay

- * This endpoint uses the SQL transport with a database called `PersistenceForSqlTransport`.
+This endpoint uses the SQL transport with a database called `PersistenceForSqlTransport`.
 Use the script `CreateDatabase.sql` contained in this project to create the `PersistenceForSqlTransport` database.

 snippet: CreateDatabaseForSqlPersistence

- * References the `Shared` message schema.
+ * This endpoint references the `Shared` message schema.
  * Messages to this endpoint are written natively by the `NativeMsmqToSql` program.
-Since no SQL endpoint is publishing the events, this endpoint is configured to have its automatic subscription for events turned off.
+Since no SQL endpoint is publishing the events, this endpoint is configured to have automatic subscription for events turned off.
- * Has a handler for the event that does a publish in the handler, so that downstream SQL subscribers can receive the event.
+ * This endpoint has a handler for the `SomethingHappened` event, which in turn does a publish within that handler so that downstream SQL subscribers can receive the event.

 ### The SqlRelay configuration